 The copper field at Hampden (Kuridala) was discovered in the late 1890s and the investment of Melbourne capital prompted the discovery of other fields near Cloncurry.
 In 1899 a hermit gold fossicker named James Elliott blasted a few trenches and found rich red oxide of copper on the conical hill that became Mount Elliott.

-As Geoffrey Blainey puts it in Mines in the Spinifex, Elliott was an old man with a past masked in tragedy.
-He had been sentenced to death for robbing and murdering a Chinese man before the real murderer confessed on his deathbed.
+As Geoffrey Blainey says in Mines in the Spinifex, Elliott was an old man with a past masked in tragedy.
+He was sentenced to death for robbing and murdering a Chinese man before the real murderer confessed on his deathbed.
 Now his luck finally turned.
 He sold his interest to Fort Constantine pastoralist James Morphett but the Federation drought forced Morphett to sell to mining promoter John Moffat.
 Moffat financed the exploration of the ore body which by 1907 had 45,000 tonnes of rich copper ore ready to be mined.

-That was the year the mine was floated on the London market and the same year James Elliott died.
-Years later novelist Randolph Bedford said Elliott claimed to have found an even larger lode – at Mount Isa.
-Whether it is true or not, the Mount Isa lode would not be discovered for another 16 years.
+1907 was also the year the mine was floated on the London market and the year James Elliott died.
+Novelist Randolph Bedford said Elliott claimed to have found an even larger lode – at Mount Isa.
+Whether true or not, the Mount Isa lode was not discovered for another 16 years.

 The 1907 London price for copper was £87 a ton, the highest price for 30 years, and the Cloncurry fields pulsed with life.
 The railway extended west from Richmond to Cloncurry and there were calls to extend it another 115km to the Hampden and Mount Elliott copper fields.
 A new town called Selwyn sprung up to service Mt Elliott and horse teams hauled boilers and mine machinery as well as stores and corrugated iron for its buildings.

-The general manager of the mine WH Corbauld altered the furnace and erected three converter shells ahead of the arrival of the first train in August 1910.
+General manager of the mine WH Corbauld altered the furnace and erected three converter shells ahead of the first train in August 1910.
 Blainey said the smelting works with their iron roofs were an impressive sight, “flashing in the sun, three tracks of railway running through the spinifex, and the stacks of firewood piled high for the boilers.”
 In four months the furnace extracted £125,000 of copper and gold.
 The copper was the richest in the Commonwealth and the gold was richer than many Victorian fields.